Devon Toews Game Preview: Avalanche vs. Coyotes

 Toews Season Stats Insights

-- In 33 games this season, Toews has averaged 24:19 on the ice, while putting up a plus-minus rating of +4.

-- In four of 33 games this year, Toews has scored a goal, but there are no multi-goal efforts on his ledger.
+- In four of 34 games this season, Toews has scored a goal, but there are no multi-goal efforts on his ledger.

-- Toews has registered a point in a game 15 times this season over 33 games played, with multiple points in two games.
+- Toews has a point in 16 of 34 games this year, with multiple points in two of them.

-- Toews has posted an assist in a game 12 times this season in 33 games played, including multiple assists once.
+- In 13 of 34 games this year, Toews has had an assist, including one match with at least two.

-- The implied probability that Toews hits the over on his points over/under is 51.2%, based on the odds.
+- The implied probability that Toews goes over his points over/under is 48.8%, based on the odds.

 Sign up for Underdog fantasy today.